Nordix/nfqueue-loadbalancer/log-trace.md

 Per-packet printouts should normally be avoided but may sometimes be necessary.
 The flows in `nfqlb` are re-use to select packets to trace.
-The flow commands are be duplicated, like;
+The flow commands are duplicated, like;

 ```
   trace-flow-set